pinkpixel-dev/dreamscape-ai/README.md

 - **Voice Assistant**: Access the voice interface at `/public/voice.html`
   - Speak naturally with the AI assistant
   - Try different voice models for varied responses
+- **Research Tool**: Access the research tool at `/public/research.html`
+  - Enter a research topic to generate a comprehensive document
+  - Select research tier (quick, extended, deep) for varying levels of detail
+  - View sources used in the research
+  - Download or copy generated documents

 ## 📦 Deployment